Dassault Rafale: Croatia

-On 20 January 2022, Indonesia's Minister of Defense Prabowo Subianto confirmed that Indonesia completed the negotiation of the contract pending activation of the formal agreement by France.
-On 10 February 2022, Dassault stated that Indonesia had officially signed an order for 42 Rafale F4, concluding two years of negotiations with six Batch 1 aircraft, consisting of 30 single-seat and 12 double-seat.
+On 2 October 2023, Croatia received the first of twelve Rafales during a ceremony at Mont-de-Marsan Air Base.
+The 12th and final aircraft was delivered on 25 April 2025.

 United Arab Emirates

 In 2009, the United Arab Emirates Air Force was interested in an upgraded Rafale with more powerful engines and radar, and advanced air-to-air missiles.
 In October 2011, Dassault was confident that a US$10 billion deal for up to 60 Rafales would be signed.
 However, Deputy Supreme Commander of the Union Defence Force, Mohammed bin Zayed Al Nahyan, in November 2011 called the French offer "uncompetitive and unworkable"; In 2010, France allegedly asked the UAE to pay US$2.6 billion of the total cost of Rafale upgrades.
 Consequently, the UAE explored a purchase of the Eurofighter Typhoon or the F/A-18E/F Super Hornet.
 The newspaper La Tribune reported in February 2012, that the UAE was still considering the US$10-billion deal for 60 Rafales.
 Interoperability among the Gulf air forces had renewed Qatari and Kuwaiti interest in the Rafale.
 In January 2013, President Hollande stated that he would discuss the Rafale during an official visit to the UAE.
 In December 2013, the UAE reportedly chose not to proceed with a deal for defence and security services, including the supply of Typhoons.

 In September 2014, it was reported that the UAE could acquire 40 Rafales in addition to upgrading its existing Mirage 2000s.
 In November 2015, Reuters reported that Major General Ibrahim Nasser Al Alawi, commander of the UAE Air Force and Air Defence, had confirmed that the UAE was in final negotiations to purchase 60 Rafales.
 In 2019 a series of Rafale F3-R trials were conducted at Al Dhafra Air Base in the UAE.
 On 3 December 2021, Dassault announced that the UAE had signed an order for 80 Rafale F4 in a government-to-government deal, which made the UAE the largest Rafale operator in the region and second to France.
 The deal makes the United Arab Emirates Air Force the first user of the Rafale F4 standard outside France.

+On 29 January 2025, UAE received its first Rafale at a ceremony in Paris.
+The first aircraft would be used for testing and training in France, while deliveries for the rest of the fleet to commence in 2027.